Get answers to frequently asked questions about converting your account from QuickBooks Desktop to QuickBooks Online.

 Does QuickBooks Online sync with my QuickBooks Desktop version?

 No, QuickBooks Online is completely independent from QuickBooks Desktop.
 You'll be able to access QuickBooks entirely online from your browser or mobile device.

-Will my accounting data be safe in the cloud?
+Will my accounting data be safe on the cloud?

-Intuit takes security very seriously and ensures your data is secure and available to you when it's in the cloud.
+Intuit takes security very seriously and ensures your data is secure and available to you when it's on the cloud.